-- A Includes Lieutenant Ellen Ainsworth who was one of four Army Nurses to earn the Silver Star during WWII.
-These were the first Silver Stars awarded to women in the Army.
+- A through AM Includes Lieutenant Ellen Ainsworth who was one of four Army Nurses to earn the Silver Star during WWII.
+These were the first Silver Stars awarded to women in the Army during WW II.

-- B Includes PFC J. W. Blackwell who returned to evacuate a wounded comrade only to find the position occupied by the enemy.
+- BL through BY PFC J. W. Blackwell returned to evacuate a wounded comrade only to find the position occupied by the enemy.
 Read his unique citation.

-- C-D Includes Private First Class Charles Cartee who fearlessly performed the deeds that would earn him the Silver Star during a rescue deemed by many to be impossible.
+- C Includes Private First Class Charles Cartee who fearlessly performed the deeds that would earn him the Silver Star during a rescue deemed by many to be impossible.

-- E Captain John Erbes earned the Silver Star an incredible 4 times during WW II.
+- E Captain John Erbes, Medical Corps, earned the Silver Star an incredible 4 times during WW II.
 In addition, he earned the Distinguished Service Cross and the Bronze Star.
 He is quite possibly the most decorated AMEDD Soldier to date.

 - H Private First Class Welbey Hatton performed a battlefield amputation in order to evacuate one of two casualties.
 Ultimately, he saved both of their lives.

 - I-J In addition to the Silver Star, Technician Fourth Class Sinton Jones Jr was also awarded the Distinguished Service Cross.
 Private First Class Joph Ito, a medic with the famed 442nd Regimental Combat Team (Nisei Volunteers), raced across 150 yards of open terrain under sniper, machine gun and artillery fire to reach and treat 5 wounded comrades.
 Also on this page, one of only two known three-time recipients of the Combat Medic Badge, Technician Fifth Grade Henry Jenkins' first Silver Star citation.
 He earned his second in the Korean War.
 First Lieutenant Albert E. Johnson was a Medical Administrative Corps officer